bkmashiro/nest-faster-crud/README.md

 This is an experimental & WIP project.

+**Note:** this is a branch of a private project.
+The crud part will be transfered from original repos from time to time.

+So this updates in this repo will be delayed.

 ## Examples
 We created a simple CRUDUser class, and generated CRUD end points for it. see [demo](https://github.com/bkmashiro/nest-faster-crud/blob/main/src/modules/faster-curd/demo/CRUDUser.entity.ts)